gregogolla/gregogolla.github.io/docs/send-statements.md

 # Send Statements
-!> This page can only be accessed by the `Treasurer` or member with the `finance_write` permission.
+!> This page can only be accessed by the `Admin`, `Treasurer` or member with the `finance_write` permission.
 It is used to email statements to all or selected members.

 ![alt text](images/6.1_Send_Statement.png "send statements page")